-Why is it taking so long to finish the seismic safety work?
+Why did it take so long to finish the seismic safety work?

-A: The seismic safety work on the Bay Bridge encompasses multiple projects.
-Each one of these projects is extremely complex.
-Seismic safety work on the West Span of the bridge has already been completed, as has work on the West Approach, the 1-mile stretch of interstate highway connecting San Francisco to the bridge.
-The East Span of the bridge will be seismically upgraded through the complete replacement of the existing span.
-This involves multiple projects, including the construction of a 1.2-mile Skyway, which is completed; a Self-Anchored Suspension span consisting of a 525-foot tower supporting a bridge deck connecting the Skyway to the Yerba Buena Island Transition Structure on Yerba Buena Island (YBI); and the Oakland Touchdown, the east end of the bridge connecting to the toll plaza.
+A: The seismic safety work on the Bay Bridge encompassed multiple projects.
+Each one of these projects was extremely complex.
+The East Span of the bridge was seismically upgraded through the complete replacement of the existing span.
+This involved multiple projects, including the construction of a 1.2-mile Skyway; a Self-Anchored Suspension span consisting of a 525-foot tower supporting a bridge deck connecting the Skyway to the Yerba Buena Island Transition Structure on Yerba Buena Island (YBI); and the Oakland Touchdown, the east end of the bridge connecting to the toll plaza.

-One of the greatest challenges in performing any seismic safety work on the Bay Bridge is that traffic must be kept moving.
-This has required the construction of temporary structures, and shifting of traffic from the existing bridge to the temporary structures.
-Major construction and demolition work is often scheduled during nights and weekends in order to minimize disruption to commute-hour traffic.
-This elaborate scheduling has extended the length of time that it takes to complete the seismic safety work.
+One of the greatest challenges in performing any seismic safety work on the Bay Bridge was that traffic must be kept moving.
+This required the construction of temporary structures and shifting of traffic from the existing bridge to the temporary structures.
+Major construction and demolition work was often scheduled during nights and weekends in order to minimize disruption to commute-hour traffic.
+This elaborate scheduling extended the length of time that it took to complete the seismic safety work.

 Why is the bridge going to continue to feature double decks on the West Span (between San Francisco and YBI), but be reconfigured on the East Span (between YBI and Oakland) to feature side-by-side decks?